WholesomeRage/WholesomeRage.github.io/_posts/2021-09-18-Attack-On-Titan.md

 As I said, I disagree with this argument.
 I summarize my reply in three points:

 1. In-universe justifications for harmful messages in a series are ultimately meaningless. _In the fiction of the show_, yes, racism is justified—but the fiction is created by the author.
-The racism is not a natural consequence of a creative work, but rather, it’s the entire reason the creative work exists in the first place. [url=https://www.youtube.com/watch?v=AxV8gAGmbtk]Folding Ideas dubbed this phenomenon “The Thermian Argument”[/url], and he explains this point better than I could.
+The racism is not a natural consequence of a creative work, but rather, it’s the entire reason the creative work exists in the first place.
+[Folding Ideas dubbed this phenomenon “The Thermian Argument”](https://www.youtube.com/watch?v=AxV8gAGmbtk), and he explains this point better than I could.
 Check the video, it’s not even five minutes long.

 2. Every racist person out there believes their racism is based on objective facts.
 If _Attack on Titan_ is constructed in such a way that the reader comes out thinking that, well, the racists _have_ a point in this case—then you’re opening the door to the belief that sometimes racism is justified. _Attack on Titan_ doesn’t differentiate between the real world and the fictional world; it simply points at a situation, and says “racism is correct”.